reiddraper/data-traceability/data-traceability.markdown

 One of the most important things we did from data we collected was learn about new artists, albums and songs.
-However, we didn't always want to create a new entity that would end up in our final data product whenever we heard about a new name we had never heard.
-For example, certain data sources were more likely to have errors, misspellings and other inaccuracies that we wanted to be vetted before they would reach our final product.
+However, we didn't always want to create a new entity that would end up in our final data product.
+Certain data sources were more likely to have errors, misspellings and other inaccuracies that we wanted to be vetted before they would progress through our system.
 Furthermore, we wanted to be able to give priority processing to certain sources that either had higher information value or were for a particular customer.
 For applications like learning about new artists, we'd assign a trust-score to each